Medically reviewed by Drugs.com. Last updated on Oct 2, 2021.

 An anaphylactic reaction can be life-threatening — it can stop your breathing or your heartbeat.

-Your doctor will ask you questions about previous allergic reactions, including whether you've reacted to:
+Your provider might ask you questions about previous allergic reactions, including whether you've reacted to:

 - Particular foods